 - Gen. 1:31; Ecc 7:29; Rom.
 5:12

 All things were created in the beginning.
 This is the beginning of time, space and matter.
 The universe was is not eternal, but had a definite beginning when God started to create out of nothing.
 This Creator God is specifically said to be the Father, Son, and Holy Spirit (Gen. 1:1-2; John 1:2-3).
 The Confession does not speak about a generic God or Creator, but about the true God revealed in Scripture.
 The God of Scripture began to create for the manifestation of his glory (Rom.
 1:20; 11:36).
 God did not create because He lacked anything, but created to manifest His glory.
 He created the world and all things in the world, whether visible or invisible (Col. 1:16).
-He created the Earth, the stars, the atoms, spirits, angels, humans, animals, rocks, trees and things invisible to the naked eye.
+He created the earth, the stars, the atoms, spirits, angels, humans, animals, rocks, trees and things invisible to the naked eye.
 Everything that “exists” was created or is created by the will of God (Rev. 4:11).
-Everything that was created was created in the space of six days (Ex.
+Everything that was created, was created in the space of six days (Ex.
 20:11).
-I think it is indisputable as to what these words meant by the writers of the Confession.
-When reading old authors from the 17th century it is not unusual to read them dating events from the creation of Adam.
+I think it is indisputable as to what these words meant for the writers of the Confession.
+When reading old authors from the 17th century, it is not unusual to read them dating events from the creation of Adam.
 The six days of creation had the same span as normal six days as they experienced them.
 They have no knowledge of the mess that theologians have made about the simple reading of Genesis 1 in our modern time.
-It is not that there was absolutely nothing said about the days, but it was not such a mess as it is now.
+It is not that there was absolutely nothing said about the days, but it was not such a mess as it is now (Augustine, for example, believed that everything was created in a moment).
 All these things were created very good (Gen. 1:31).
 Nothing was created evil or sinful, but they were all good and sinless.

 For His Glory